Corallorhiza maculata

 Corallorhiza maculata, or spotted coralroot, is a North American coralroot orchid.
 It has three varieties: C. maculata var. occidentalis (western spotted coralroot), C. maculata var. maculata (eastern spotted coralroot or summer coralroot), and C. maculata var. mexicana.
-It is widespread through Mexico, Guatemala, Canada, St. Pierre & Miquelon, and much of the western and northern United States (though generally absent from the Great Plains and from the lowland parts of the Southeast).
+It is widespread through Mexico, Guatemala, Canada, Saint Pierre and Miquelon, and much of the western and northern United States (though generally absent from the Great Plains and from the lowland parts of the Southeast).
 It grows mostly in montane woodlands.

 Description

 The Corallorhiza maculata side petals are reddish, and the lip petal is bright clean white with deep red spots.

 Corallorhiza maculata is a myco-heterotroph; it lacks chlorophyll and obtains energy by parasitizing the mycelium of fungi in the family Russulaceae.
 The rhizome and lower stem are often knotted into branched coral shapes.
 The stem is usually red or brown in color, but occasionally comes in a light yellow or cream color.
 There are no leaves and no photosynthetic green tissues.
 The stems bear dark red scales and intricate orchid flowers.

 Corallorhiza maculata flowers are small and emerge regularly from all sides of the stem.
 The sepals are dark red or brown tinged with purple, long and pointed.
 The side petals are reddish, and the lip petal is bright clean white with deep red spots.
 It is usually scalloped along its edges and 7–10 mm.
 In some varieties, the lip may be plain white without spots.

 An unspotted form of Corallorhiza maculata that moreover bears yellow-tinged petals and sepals.